The Cranes Are Flying: Reception and influence

 An illustrated PSE with scenes from the film: A. Batalov as Boris, T. Samojlova as Veronika.
 Russia, 2003.

 As the film scholar Josephine Woll observes, the protagonist Veronika was instrumental in shaping post-Stalin Soviet movies by heralding more complicated multi-dimensional celluloid heroines and focusing on the impact of war on common people.
 It was not only Soviet audiences that accepted and sympathised with Veronika's story.
 The lead actress of Cranes, Tatiana Samoilova, who was frequently identified with her role, took Europe by storm.
 Woll notes that the French Liberation commentator, for example, approvingly contrasted Samoilova's purity and authenticity with that of Brigitte Bardot, a French female icon.
 Samoilova remembered receiving a watch from her East German fans during a festival there.
 The gift featured the inscription: "Finally we see on the Soviet screen a face, not a mask".

 Claude Lelouch referred to the film as one of his favorites, stating "It has not become outdated in any way, it is still magnificent.
 I have not seen a more beautiful film from Russia.
 I think I have not seen a better film in principle.
 Not cinema, but a miracle."
 In his autobiography, he lists the film in his “cinema pantheon”, alongside Citizen Kane and Napoléon.

+John Riley of The Independent claimed the film, "rocked Soviet cinema and changed the West's view of the Soviet Union.
+Here was a film with real, flawed people, that discussed petty corruption, cowardice and betrayal and had virtuoso camera work way beyond anything seen in the west."
+Cinematheque Ontario called the director and cinematographer "masters of convulsive bravaura."

+Metacritic, which uses a weighted average, assigned the a score of 76 out of 100, based on 9 critics, indicating "generally favorable" reviews.